Modular policy tool for faster eligibility matching

 Policy details were scattered across files, versions, and notes, making it hard to verify anything

-I aimed to turn scattered, inconsistent policy data into a modular system, so advocates could search, edit, and apply rules mid-call and scale the setup as policies evolved
+I aimed to turn fragmented, inconsistent policy data into a modular system, so advocates could search, edit, and apply rules mid-call and scale the setup as policies evolved

 Structure policy data into searchable fields to speed up rule matching

-Break vague criteria into reviewable logic to reduce uncertainty
+Break vogue criteria into reviewable logic to reduce uncertainty

 User validation to catch mistakes and onboard new rules faster